Koko-66/Translate_it/README.md

 The user can also re-sort the linguists according to a different criterion if they choose not to confirm the order and want to select the linguist once again.

 #### Order generation and e-mail confirmation
-Once the user selects their lingusit, they are presented with the quote:
+Once the user selects their linguist, they are presented with the quote:

 ![Quote](https://github.com/Koko-66/Translate_it/blob/main/data/quote.png)